Wednesday, June 25, 2025

 There is also an island named Isla Calero that both Nicaragua and Costa Rica wanted to own.
 But then in 2016, the International Court of Justice ruled that the island belongs to Costa Rica.

 Since Nicaragua doesn't have postal or street codes, they often describe where they live via landmarks and signs.
-And often the landmarks don't even exist anymore, so things can get confusing, they also have a unit of measurement named 'Vara' which is 84 centimeters.
+And often the landmarks don't even exist anymore, so things can get confusing.
+They also have a unit of measurement named 'Vara', which is 84 centimetres.

 Some sites of interest include: